anamika628496-spec/mini-projects/UART/UART_tx/README.md

 - `UART_tx.v` — the actual transmitter
 - `baud_rate.v` — the baud rate generator, reused here
 - `UART_tx_tb.v` — testbench, running at the real timing (DIVISOR=325)
-- `UART_tx_tb_fast.v` — same tests, but with DIVISOR overridden to a small number so simulations run in a few seconds instead of forever
+- `UART_tx_tb_1.v` — same tests, but with DIVISOR overridden to a small number so simulations run in a few seconds instead of forever

 ## Interface